-A second public meeting was/will be held in person on May 3, 2023, at 2:00 p.m. to provide an opportunity for those who were not applying for funds but who wished to provide input for the Consolidated Plan.
+A second public meeting was/will be held both in person and virtually on April 23, 2024, , at 5:30 p.m. to provide an opportunity for those who could not attend in person.
 The meeting date was advertised in the local newspaper and through non-profit agencies and Morristown area churches.